xuewyang/Fashion_Captioning/README.md

 # Fashion_Captioning
 ECCV2020 paper: Fashion Captioning: Towards Generating Accurate Descriptions with Semantic Rewards.
 Code and Data.
-Data link:

-For any questions, email xuewen.yang@stonybrook.edu
+To get the data, email: xuewen.yang@stonybrook.edu

-The dataset is
+The dataset is under license in the LICENSE file.

 If you use this data, please cite: